 The tool was mostly used for projects that could span over months.
 Think of extensive projects involving construction, infrastructure, engineering, manufacturing, IT, or even the military.
 In these industries, you can imagine formal education and science are required to be able to outline a realistic schedule.

 Since the concept of project management became more widely accepted, a far wider range of industries started to apply it to their workflows.
 Subsequently, they also preferred to be aided by visual representations such as Gantt charts.
-Especially now charts are simplified with software, virtually anybody can use them.
+Especially now charts are simplified with software, and virtually anybody can use them.

 Gantt charts are useful for any type of company or organization that works on projects.
 This includes creative companies such as advertising agencies or digital design studios.
 Most of the time it will be the project manager who prepares the Gantt chart, although it’s used by the whole team as a point of reference.

 We’ll go over the benefits of using a Gantt chart here, which will explain why they are still so popular.